magalhas/backbone-react-component/README.md

 ```shell
 bower install backbone-component
 ```
-If you're not using [Bower](http://bower.io/) downlooad the source from the dist folder.
+If you're not using [Bower](http://bower.io/) download the source from the dist folder.

 Include the script on your webpage (or use [RequireJS](http://requirejs.org/)/[Browserify](http://browserify.org/))
 ```html